-In the same way "Lord of the Rings" and "Game of Thrones" made fantasy cool again, the return of classic franchises like "Star Wars" and "Battlestar Galactica" has brought sci-fi back to mainstream audiences in the form of big budget, concept-heavy prime time TV shows.
+In the same way "Game of Thrones" made fantasy cool again, the return of classic franchises like "Battlestar Galactica" has brought sci-fi back to mainstream audiences in the form of big budget, concept-heavy prime time TV shows.
 If you're a sci-fi fan looking to delve deeper into the genre or a newbie ready to check out the fundamentals of TV science fiction, check out these shows -- and buckle up for some journeys into time, space, and other dimensions.

 'The 100' (2014 - )

 "The 100" (pronounced "The Hundred") is a post-apocalyptic drama that borrows heavily from predecessors like "Lost" and "The Walking Dead" -- only this time, the band of survivors is made up of teenage delinquents exiled from a space station thought to be humanity's last refuge from nuclear war.
 Naturally, when they return to Earth, they find they're not alone -- and the fun of "The 100" lies in the conflicts between the surviving factions.
 Like most shows on the CW, there's as much crying as there is action, but it works for "The 100," and the show remains grounded (no pun intended) by the harsh realities of post-apocalyptic survival.
 More fun than "The Hunger Games" and less brutal than "Lord of the Flies," "The 100" is great at keeping the pressure on and bringing its audience back each week.